|

 January 1936 Bach Suite no 3 in D major, BWV 1068 - Movement 2 - Air

-This movement of the Bach Suite no 3 was issued on the two sides of a Victor 10 inch Red Seal disk number 1843 in Musical Masterpiece album M-401 (or in Britain on HMV DA 1605) matrices BS 94647-1, BS 94648-1.
+This movement of the Bach Suite no 3 was issued on the two sides of a Victor 10 inch Red Seal disk number 1843 in Musical Masterpiece album M-401 and in automatic sequence albums Victor 1843 in AM-401 and Victor 1843 in DM-401.
+Matrices were BS 94647-1, BS 94648-1.
+In Europe it was issued on HMV DA 1605.

 Click here to listen to (or download) the Air from the Bach Suite no 3